5outh/nanoscope/README.md

 ```

 Of particular interest is `compose`, which allows us to compose a `headLens` with a `headLens` to focus on an array's first
-element *of it's first element*, and `add`, which allows us to focus on both the first and second elements of the array
+element *of it's first element*, and `add`, which allows us to focus on both the first and last elements of the array
 in parallel.

 ### IndexedLens